pivotal/docs-tap/security-and-compliance/pod-security-for-workloads.hbs.md

 ## <a id="workload-config"></a> Setting a Workload security context

 Suppply chain workload security context can be optionally configured using the workload parameter name "security-context".
-Security context configured via workload *overrides* deafult security context defined in the TAP values YAML.
+Security context configured via workload *overrides* default security context defined in the TAP values YAML.

 ### <a id="workload-config-yaml"></a> Sample workload YAML with security context